 How to approach the question: Deloitte is looking for someone who can make and implement clear decisions, and has exceptional planning and organisational skills.
 You will likely face follow-up questions that challenge your opinions; your interviewer will play Devil’s advocate to make sure you have considered things from every angle.

 You could suggest, for example, that you would identify a number of areas for the business in the technology sector.
-By citing Deloitte’s ‘London Enabling a World Leading Digital Hub’ 2013 report, you can tie your thoughts in line with some of Deloitte's that are already out in the world.
-If you gave an example like this, you would have to consider the potential impact on Deloitte’s other geographical markets and additional service lines, as well as the long term impact on business development in these areas.
+If you gave an example, you would have to consider the potential impact on Deloitte’s other geographical markets and additional service lines, as well as the long term impact on business development in these areas.